amberchen122/tempestextremes/python-sdk/README.md

 TempestExtremes is a comprehensive toolset designed for the analysis of extreme weather events.
 The codebase is primarily written in C++ and provides a set of executables for various analyses.
 The aim is to extend its usability to the Python community.

-## 3. Requirements

-- **Seamless Integration**: The Python SDK should provide a straightforward interface, mirroring the functionalities of the C++ executables.

-- **Performance**: The interface should be efficient and take advantage of the speed of the original C++ implementations.

-- **Maintainability**: The Python SDK should be easily maintainable and updatable given any TempestExtremes codebase update.

-- **CommandLine Mirroring**: The Python SDK should mirror the `CommandLine` macros used in the C++ code, providing a consistent user experience.

-- **Distribution**: Package and distribute the Python interface via conda-forge.

 ## 4. Design

 ### 4.1 Directory Structure